 Golden Earring “Keeper of the Flame”

-But, after August of 1981, came MTV, and, with it, my musical memories shifted from grainy tans and oranges into technicolor.
-I do still have memories of Pop music before 1981, but they are fleeting and probably unreliable.
-After 1981, though, music was visually imprinted.
-Bonnie Tyler was no longer the voice that I confused for Kim Carnes.
+But after August of 1981 came MTV, and, with it, my musical memories shifted from grainy tans and oranges into technicolor.
+I do still have memories of pre-MTV Pop, but they are fleeting and unreliable.
+After 1981, however, Pop music was visually imprinted.
+Even when the hits left the charts, the images remained.
+Bonnie Tyler was no longer just the voice that I confused for Kim Carnes.
 She was the blonde matron with white wings and bright eyes floating through a dreamscape at an English boarding school while howling a Jim Steinman song.
 Men at Work weren’t just a bunch of pleasant, jangly popsmiths.
 They were hysterically funny comedians, wrestling with Aussie giants and agoraphobia.
 Survivor weren’t a generic, slightly Hard Rock band.
 They were the soundtrack to Mr. T snarling at Rocky.

 Though I didn’t have the words back then, I now mostly understand what grabbed me about “Twilight Zone.”
 The song is built around a bass line that is so obvious and so luxurious that it’s a wonder it hasn’t been lifted by DFA Records or Jay Z or a million lesser acts.
 It’s that good.
 That bass -- placed front and center -- hypnotizes while laser beams shoot out and the lead singer reads the pages from a spy thriller in New Wave English.
 The song breaks midway through for a bass and guitar solo, mostly because the tension is so great that the song needs to be cut in half.
 It’s literally sliced through the bone by a bullet.
 The radio version is almost five minutes, quite long for a single.
 The album version is almost eight minutes.
 But I could listen to that hook and that story for hours.
 What “Marquee Moon” was to Punk, “Twilight Zone” was to 80s Pop -- epic, urgent, mysterious and positively essential.